 According to our study on employee stress in the workplace, the top stressor is poor communication, even though 98% of managers spend up to 87% of their work week on communication alone.

 Our teams need tools that do more than just mark a due date.
 They need help managing projects and collaborating.
 The right team calendar tool can do that, but finding the right one and setting it up to balance efficiency and visibility can be a challenge.
-Here are 3 capabilities to look for.
+Here are 3 capabilities to look for in the best team calendars.

 What’s wrong with just having a long to-do list and not optimizing the calendar for each type of content?
 Well, content marketing generates 3x more leads and costs 62% less compared to outbound marketing, and only 9% of marketers have developed a systematic content management process, from production to distribution.
 That means there are leads and revenue being left on the cutting-room floor.
 So how can you maximize your ROI?